-Have you heard of the mythical island of Atlantis, written of by Plato, that disappeared under the sea?
+Have you heard of the mythical island of Atlantis, written by Plato, that disappeared under the sea?

 If we need to find a modern reference to it, we need to travel to a remote chain of islands in the Pacific Ocean.
 According to researchers from Australia, rising sea levels have swallowed five of the Solomon Islands.

 Fortunately, none of these islands were inhabited by people.
-However, another six islands have seen large areas disappear under water.
+However, another six islands have seen large areas disappear underwater.
 This has forced residents to relocate to higher ground and rebuild their villages.
 But there is no guarantee that they are safe.

 Where Are Solomon Islands?

-The Solomon Islands along with Papua New Guinea, Fiji and other smaller islands are collectively known as Melanesia.
+The Solomon Islands along with Papua New Guinea, Fiji, and other smaller islands are collectively known as Melanesia.
 They are very close to the Asian and Australian continents.
 Scientists believe these islands were once connected to the mainland and started drifting apart 70,000 years ago.

 The five islands that disappeared are called reef islands as they are made out of coral reefs.
-The correct word to describe them are 'atolls'.
+The correct word to describe them is 'atolls'.
 Unlike an island which describes land surrounded by water, atolls are "ring-shaped lands" surrounding a lagoon.

 Did you know that atolls actually have their beginning in an undersea volcano?
-The natural geologic processes that lead to the formation of atolls is fascinating, and can take up to 30 million years!
+The natural geologic processes that lead to the formation of atolls are fascinating, and can take up to 30 million years!
 So how do atolls form?

 - Volcanic activity under the sea gives birth to a landmass that slowly rises above the water level.